-- We will receive up to a further \$285 million upon first commercial sales of bota-vec in the U.S. and EU and for manufacturing technology transfer. - We also entered into a commercial supply agreement with Janssen for bota-vec manufacturing, which we anticipate will generate additional revenue during the product launch.
+- Data from the Phase 3 LUMEOS trial of botaretigene sparoparvovec (bota-vec) for the treatment of X-linked retinitis pigmentosa in collaboration with Johnson & Johnson Innovative Medicine is expected towards the end of this year.
+We are eligible to receive up to \$285 million upon the first commercial sales of bota-vec in the U.S. and EU and manufacturing tech transfer. - We also entered into a commercial supply agreement with Johnson & Johnson Innovative Medicine for bota-vec manufacturing, which we anticipate will generate additional revenue during the product launch.